Alden Page

 Testing our crawl monitor's circuit breaking functionality with mock dependencies

 The main drawback of dependency injection is that initializing your objects will take some more ceremony.
 See the initialization of the crawl scheduler for an example of wiring up an object with a lot of dependencies.
-You might also find that constructors and other functions with a lot of dependencies will have a lot of arguments if care isn't taken to bundle external dependencies together.
-In my opinion, the price of a few extra lines of initialization code is well worth the benefits gained from testability and modularity.
+You might also find that constructors will have a lot of arguments if care isn't taken to bundle external dependencies together.
+In my opinion, the price of a few extra lines of initialization code is well worth the benefits gained from testability and modularity, and number of arguments can be pared down with data classes.

 Smoke testing